Rotary International: Composition: District 4851

-The Argentinian district is made up of the ex-Districts 4815 and 4849 which were fused into the new “District 4851”, which consists of more than 100 clubs and encompasses the provinces of Córdoba, Catamarca, La Rioja, Salta, Jujuy, Tucumán, Santiago del Estero, San Luis, Mendoza and San Juan.
+The Argentinian district is made up of the ex-Districts 4815 and 4849 which were fused into the new "District 4851", which consists of more than 100 clubs and encompasses the provinces of Córdoba, Catamarca, La Rioja, Salta, Jujuy, Tucumán, Santiago del Estero, San Luis, Mendoza and San Juan.

 Membership and responsibilities

 In order to join Rotex in the District 4851, it is necessary to have participated in the RYE program uninterruptedly and successfully, i.e. without any warning for not following Rotary's rules during the exchange and at least six months must have passed after the exchange has finished.
 Other requirements are to have completed the exchange with District 4851, and to be currently living in one of the District 4851's provinces.
-Rotex participants’ responsibilities imply ensuring that Outbound, Inbound, and Rebound students from the RYE program are well-supported, share practices and are informed about the values that have to be followed.
+Rotex participants' responsibilities imply ensuring that Outbound, Inbound, and Rebound students from the RYE program are well-supported, share practices and are informed about the values that have to be followed.
 Rotex members also organize trips and events for exchange students to bound and conferences to better cope with administrative matters and to develop skills to deal with potential challenges that could arise when taking care of underage exchange students.

 Income

-Rotex 4851's income mainly comes from donations from both public and private institutions, cultural, social and sports activities open to the community, contributions from Rotary International and other Rotary clubs, among others.
+Rotex 4851's income mainly comes from donations from both public and private institutions, cultural, social and sports activities open to the community, and contributions from Rotary International and other Rotary clubs, among others.